 The requirement for two independent safety levels as mentioned in the third subsection, implies that the process safety levels shall be protected against dependent failures, so that a single failure does not lead to the failure of both safety levels.
-For example, the overpressure protection should consist of two independent protection levels, of which one is normally a pressure safety valve (PSV).
+For example, the overpressure protection should consist of two independent protection levels, of which one is normally a safety valve (PSV).

-The overpressure protection should be designed in accordance with ISO 4126 and ISO 23251.
+The overpressure protection should be designed in accordance with the API Standard 520/NS-EN ISO 4126 and the API Standard 521.

 As regards instrumented/electronic safety functions, the IEC 61508 and 61511 standards should be used.